Recognition of Seifert fibered spaces with boundary is in NP: A complete bounded collection of normal vertical annuli

-In any of these cases, we have produced an incompressible and $\del$-incompressible non-\pns{} annulus or M\"obius band that is of smaller weight than $F$, so there is a fundamental such surface $G$.
-If $\mathcal{I}$ is not empty then $G$ cannot be horizontal, so must be (pseudo-)vertical and, if a M\"obius band, have an essential vertical double.
+In each case, we have produced an incompressible and $\del$-incompressible non-\pns{} annulus or M\"obius band that is of smaller weight than $F$, so there is a fundamental such surface $G$.
+If $\mathcal{I}$ is not empty then $G$ cannot be horizontal, so must be (pseudo-)vertical and, if a M\"obius band, have an essential vertical double (as $M\not\cong S^1\times D^2$).
 Otherwise, if $G$ is horizontal, then by Lemma~\ref{lemma:horizontalmobiusclassification} $M$ is homeomorphic to $K\ttimes I$ or $T^2\times I$. \end{proof}

 We will use Lemmas~\ref{lemma:fundamentalsurfacebound} and~\ref{lemma:stackedfundamentalsurfaces} to prove that we can obtain a complete collection of these annuli of bounded size.
-Recall that by Lemma~\ref{lemma:subtetrahedralths}, cutting along a normal surface produces another subtetrahedral \ths{}.
+Recall that by Lemma~\ref{lemma:subtetrahedralths}, cutting along a normal surface in a subtetrahedral \ths{} produces another subtetrahedral \ths{}.

 \begin{prop} There exists a constant $c_A$, which we can take to be $10^{10^{30}}$, such that the following holds.
-Let $M$ be a Seifert fibered space with non-empty boundary, other than the solid torus.
-Let $\mathcal{H}$ be a subtetrahedral handle structure for $M$ that is dual to a triangulation $\mathcal{T}$ such that the intersection of each tetrahedron of $\mathcal{T}$ with $\del M$ is connected and contractible.
-There is a maximal collection of disjoint normal essential annuli in $\mathcal{H}$, so that no two are isotopic, of total size at most $c_A^{|\mathcal{H}|^2}$.
+Let $M$ be a Seifert fibered space with non-empty boundary.
+Let $\mathcal{H}$ be a subtetrahedral handle structure for $M$ that is dual to a triangulation $\mathcal{T}$ (in the sense of Definition~\ref{defn:dual_handle}) such that the intersection of each tetrahedron of $\mathcal{T}$ with $\del M$ is connected and contractible.
+There is a maximal collection of disjoint normal essential annuli in $\mathcal{H}$, so that no two are isotopic, of total size at most $c_A^{\norm{\mathcal{H}}^2}$.
 If $M$ is not $T^2\times I$ or $K\ttimes I$, then these annuli are vertical. \end{prop}